 As comedian George Carlin so amusingly put it, many people accumulate lots of “stuff” and sometimes even buy a bigger house just to store it all.
-If you’re thinking about downsizing, you must be ready to stop the insanity, get rid of what you don’t need and move on with a lighter load.
+If you’re getting ready to downsize your home, you must be ready to stop the insanity, get rid of what you don’t need and move on with a lighter load.
 Here are some of our tips for deciding what to toss and what to store.

 Decide what you need going forward